Shadenalturki/LittleProgrammer/README.md

 ## Installation & Setup

-you can view the website here https://littleprogrammerwebsite.github.io/  or
+you can view the website by clicking the link above or

 • Click on the code button.